Blackjack Mulligan: Professional wrestling career

 Once he healed, Mulligan returned to the Midwest and tagged with Blackjack Lanza to form the Blackjacks.
 Although Mulligan was the much bigger star, the duo went on to capture numerous tag team championships in various NWA affiliated promotions as well as the WWWF World Tag Team Championship in August 1975.

 Mulligan (left) blooded during a match against Baron von Raschke (right), circa 1978.

 Blackjack returned to singles wrestling in the Jim Crockett Promotions where he would go on to hold the NWA United States Heavyweight Championship and the Mid-Atlantic's version of the NWA World Tag Team Championship with Ric Flair.

 Mulligan often battled André the Giant, feuding in many different regions in the early 1980s.
 When they brought their feud to the WWF (formerly the WWWF) in 1982, Windham was noted as saying Andre had no limit to his strength.
 Mulligan then wrestled in Florida.
 He often teamed with West Texas stars Dusty Rhodes, Dick Murdoch, and his son Barry Windham.
 Mulligan returned to the WWF as a full-time performer in 1984, hosting an interview segment titled Blackjack's Barbecue on WWF All-Star Wrestling, the counterpart to Roddy Piper's Piper's Pit.

 In 1986, Mulligan wrestled under a mask as "Big Machine", part of a team with "The Giant Machine" (André the Giant) and "Super Machine" (Bill Eadie) collectively known as The Machines.
 They won several high-profile matches against the Heenan family, later recruiting members such as 'Hulk Machine' and 'Piper Machine'.
-After that angle ended, Mulligan wrestled for the WWF as himself, until he finally left in 1987.
+After that angle ended, Mulligan wrestled for the WWF as himself, until he finally left in April 1987.
 Later on, Jack traveled to Dallas and competed in World Class Championship Wrestling, wrestling against Bruiser Brody, Chris Adams and Kevin and Lance Von Erich.
 Mulligan also returned to Florida in 1987 to fight against the Funk brothers, teaming with Kevin Sullivan.

 Mulligan returned for his last match on May 23, 1993, at WCW's Slamboree '93: A Legends' Reunion in a six-man tag teaming with Wahoo McDaniel and Jim Brunzell against Don Muraco, Dick Murdoch and Jimmy Snuka in a no contest.

 Mulligan worked as a match booker and promoter all around the South, eventually co-owning the Amarillo, Texas-based Western States Sports promotion with Dick Murdoch after purchasing it from Dory and Terry Funk.
 Mulligan and his Blackjacks partner, Jack Lanza were inducted into the WWE Hall of Fame on April 1, 2006, by their manager, Bobby Heenan.